 - Why?
 To ensure that the grant is sufficient to actually fund a project.
-This also helps to avoid the administration of extremely small amounts. - This means that no municipality will have a Grant FTE target of less than 13 FTEs and a grant allocation of less than R1 000 000 for a full financial year. - Furthermore, no provincial department will have a Grant FTE target of less than 26 FTEs and a grant allocation of less than R2 000 000 for a full financial year. - These minimum grant allocations are common with public bodies that have not achieved the required FTEs to reach the minimum allocation; as well as those that are just starting to report on EPWP performance.
+This also helps to avoid the administration of extremely small amounts. - These minimum grant allocations are common with public bodies that have not achieved the required FTEs to reach the minimum allocation; as well as those that are just starting to report on EPWP performance.